tpecholt/imrad/README.md

 # How to use generated code

+* Create a new project (C++17 and up)

+* Based on your setup set project-wide preprocessor defines `IMRAD_WITH_GLFW`/`IMRAD_WITH_STB`/ (`STBI_WINDOWS_UTF8`).
+This activates additional functionality such as Main Window or Image widget.

+  * On MSVC you need to define `/Zc:__cplusplus` as well otherwise C++ version detection in imrad.h won't work.

-Add all generated code into your project.
+* Add all generated code.
 Generated code #includes `imrad.h` so you need to set an include directory and point it to the include folder in the ImRAD installation folder.

-Based on your setup set project-wide preprocessor defines `IMRAD_WITH_GLFW`/`IMRAD_WITH_STB`/`STBI_WINDOWS_UTF8`.
-On MSVC you need to define `/Zc:__cplusplus` as well otherwise C++ version detection in imrad.h won't work.

-Add your `main.cpp` which you can also auto-generate from ImRad.
-Call `Draw()` methods of all generated UI classes from your UI loop.
+* Add your `main.cpp`.
+The easiest way is to auto-generate it from ImRAD (New File menu).
+Then call `Draw()` methods of all generated UI classes from your UI loop.

+  * If you supply your own `main.cpp` or the one downloadable from ImGui github repository make sure you define `ImRad::IOUserData` variable and pass it to `ImGui::GetIO().UserData`.
+This structure is to exchange various information such as current dpi scaling, active InputText IME type or reduced display size dimensions for android apps.

-Finally add ImGui and GLFW dependencies (whether you build it as separate libraries or directly add to your project is up to you).
+* Finally add ImGui and GLFW dependencies.
+Whether you build it as separate libraries or directly add to your project is up to you.
 Stb and fmt dependencies are optional.

 # Tutorials